-Normal retirement is attained upon completing 22 years of service.
-The normal retirement benefit is equal to 55% of the member's final average compensation.
+- Normal retirement is attained upon completing 20 years of service.
+The normal retirement benefit is equal to 50% of the member's final average compensation.
 Final average compensation is defined as the monthly average of the highest 30 consecutive months of the last 60 months of participating service.
-Also participants must be age 50 to begin receiving benefits.
-For volunteer firefighters, the monthly pension benefit for normal retirement is \$165.66 per month.

-• All firefighters are eligible for immediate disability benefits.
+For volunteer firefighters, the monthly pension benefit for normal retirement is \$150.60 per month. - All firefighters are eligible for immediate disability benefits.
 For paid firefighters, the disability in-the-line-of-duty benefit for firefighters with less than 20 years of service is equal to 50% of final average monthly compensation, based on the most recent 30 months of service.
 For firefighters with over 20 years of service, a disability in the line of duty is calculated based on 2.5% of final average monthly compensation, based on the most recent 30 months, per year of service, with a maximum of 30 years of service.
-For disabilities not in the line of duty, the benefit is limited to only those with less than 20 years of service and is 50% of final average monthly compensation, based on the most recent 60-month salary as opposed to 30 months.
+For disabilities not in the line of duty, the benefit is limited to only those with less than 20 years of service and is 50% of final average monthly compensation, based on the most recent 30 months.
 For volunteer firefighters, the not-in-the-line-of-duty disability is also limited to only those with less than 20 years of service and is \$7.53 per year of service.
-For volunteer firefighters, the in-the-line-of-duty pension is \$150.60 with less than 20 years of service or \$7.53 per year of service, with a maximum of 30 years.
+For volunteer firefighters, the in-the-line-of-duty pension is \$150.60 with less than 20 years of service or \$7.53 per year of service, with a maximum of 30 years. - A \$5,000 lump-sum death benefit is payable to the qualified spouse or designated recipient upon the participant's death.
+The \$5,000 death benefit does not apply to members electing the vested benefit.
+For the years ended June 30, 2023 and 2022, total death benefits of \$1,125,000 and \$1,300,000, respectively, were paid from the Plan. - A member who terminates after 10 years of credited service is eligible for a vested severance benefit determined by the normal retirement formula, based on service and salary history to date of termination.
+The benefit is payable at age 50 or when the member would have completed 20 years of service, whichever is later, provided the member's contribution accumulation is not withdrawn.
+Members terminating with less than 10 years of credited service may elect to receive a refund of their contribution accumulation without interest.